 Established on July 7, 1943 by Yasutsune “Ricky” Chiba, Taisan is a successful Tokyo-based company is a manufacturer of electromagnetic pumps.
 Its products move gases, oils, liquids, and chemicals in various applications ranging from medical equipment to machine tools.
-Its links to the automotive world is slight; for automotive uses, you might find a fuel or heater pump made by Taisan.
+Its links to the automotive world is slight; you might find in your car a fuel or heater pumps made by Taisan.

 However, Chiba-san was immensely passionate about motorsports, and used his fortune to privately manage a race team, Team Taisan International.
 Long before Team Taisan campaigned the R32, though, it was most known for its Porsche racers.
 Founded in October 1983, Team Taisan was established initially to help constructor Nova Engineering manage one of its Porsche 956 prototypes in the All-Japan Endurance Championships and Fuji Long Distance Championships.
 Nova Engineering had a partnership with Yokohama Tire, and thus began the association with the famed black-and-red livery of Yokohama’s Advan sub-brand.